 Bellinger, M. (2015).
 Bae caught me tweetin’: On the representational stance of the selfie.
 International Journal of Communication, 9, 1806-1817.

 My dissertation analyzes rhetorics of and about Bitcoin, a digital currency.
-Unlike most studies of Bitcoin thus far, which tend to address Bitcoin's technical affordances, legal implications, or economic effects, my project focuses on the ways that the meaning of Bitcoin is contested by a variety of actors (e.g., developers, enthusiasts, regulators, investors), as well as the ways that these contests involve appeals to other rhetorical domains (e.g., rhetorics of technical and religious expertise, rhetorics of faith and trust) to define Bitcoin as a technological and financial object.
-In my view, the extensive debates about Bitcoin indicate that it is ripe for rhetorical study, not simply has a form of money or as a new technology, but as a site of struggle over much broader concerns about the relationship between technology, economics, and politics.
+Unlike most studies of Bitcoin thus far, which tend to address Bitcoin's technical affordances, legal implications, or economic effects, this project focuses on the ways that the meaning of Bitcoin is contested by a variety of actors (e.g., developers, enthusiasts, regulators, investors), as well as the ways that these contests involve appeals to other rhetorical domains (e.g., rhetorics of technical and religious expertise, rhetorics of faith and trust) to define Bitcoin as a technological and financial object.

 The Problem of Perversion: Žižek, Rhetoric, and Materiality (2013)